 Amongst other subjects, the theoretical part includes information on human rights; the UN, its history, bodies and mechanisms, including the Office of the High

 Commissioner for Human Rights, the Human Rights Council, and the Treaty Bodies.
 The training course provides participants with a unique opportunity to deepen their knowledge and understanding of the workings of the UN system, as well as the role of civil society in UN activities.

 With regard to the Human Rights Council, trainees learn the procedures for preparing, submitting and delivering written and oral statements.
 For the Universal Periodic Review and the Treaty Bodies, participants are taught how civil society can submit information to be included in the reports for these sessions, as well as how to lobby Member States to help ensure that their organization’s issues and concerns are addressed by States.
-Participants will also learn how to interact and work with the Special Procedures, which are an invaluable instrument to the work of GICJ and all civil society.
+Participants will also learn how to interact and work with the Special Procedures (Special Rapporteurs), which are an invaluable instrument to the work of GICJ and all civil society.

 |Who can participate?

 The training course is open to all who have an interest in human rights, the United Nations and its human rights bodies, as well as in the role of civil society within these bodies.
-This training will provide you with useful and valuable knowledge whether you are a student, recent graduate, NGO, human rights activist, lawyer, university professor, judge, diplomats, journalist (or any other professional, or just someone who wants to learn more about these topics).
+This training will provide you with useful and valuable knowledge whether you are a student, recent graduate, NGO, human rights activist, lawyer, professor, judge, diplomat, journalist (or any other professional, or just someone who wants to learn more about these topics).

 | Training Course Objectives